Skip to content

 Revenue Pipeline Collapse

 Firms relying on 8(a) sole-source contracts as a primary revenue channel face the most acute pressure.
-The 8(a) program authorizes sole-source awards up to $4.5 million for most services and $7 million for manufacturing (FAR Subpart 19.8).
-Suspended firms lose access to this channel entirely.
+Under FAR 19.805-1(a)(2), 8(a) awards must be competed when the anticipated contract value exceeds $5.5 million for non-manufacturing or $8.5 million for manufacturing.
+Below those thresholds, sole-source 8(a) awards are permitted.
+Suspended firms lose access to both channels entirely.

 Pending competitive and sole-source opportunities in the pipeline also freeze.
 A firm expecting a $2 million sole-source 8(a) award next quarter now has a $2 million hole in its revenue forecast.
 Cash flow projections, hiring plans, and subcontractor commitments built around that expected revenue all need immediate revision.